Smart Ways to Get More Reviews [Guide]

 Let’s say a customer has a great experience.
 That’s a golden opportunity, but don’t just hope they post somewhere useful.
 Give them direction.
 VisibleFeedback helps by capturing private feedback first, either via table cards, text prompts, or checkout screens, and then asking for a public review only if the guest is clearly happy.
 That way, your public footprint gets stronger without broadcasting every stumble.
 You can even choose which platform to steer them toward: Yelp, Google, Facebook, TripAdvisor.
 Over time, this fills in your weak spots.
 It’s not just review collection, it’s review strategy.

 Once you’ve earned 5–10 quality reviews, everything gets easier.
 People stop skipping your profile.
 Search engines give you more visibility.
 More guests walk in with confidence, and leave with praise.
 But momentum fades if you stop.
 The goal isn’t to reach a number and quit.
 It’s to keep the drumbeat going.
 Set a monthly goal.
 Celebrate new reviews with your team.
 Highlight good ones on your website, in emails, or on a review wall inside your business.
+Want to spark more reviews on slower days?
+Boost a Slow Wednesday walks through creative ways to turn quiet times into a steady stream of fresh feedback.
 When you treat reviews as a core part of how you operate, growth becomes predictable.

 If you want to jumpstart that growth with smart prompts, private feedback tools, and routing that adapts to your weak spots, that’s what we built VisibleFeedback for.
 But whether you use us or not, start now.
 The sooner you seed your reputation, the sooner it grows into something real.